We are excited to bring back the Voyageur Adventure Tour to Samuel de Champlain Provincial Park this summer!

 Voyageur Adventure Tours

-This summer at Samuel de Champlain Provincial Park, choose from three different tours, don voyageur garb, and paddle back in time!
+This summer at Samuel de Champlain Provincial Park, don voyageur sashes, a PFD, and paddle back in time!

-Tours are offered on a daily basis throughout July and August.
+Tours are offered on Tuesdays, Wednesdays, Saturdays, and Sundays throughout July and August.

 How do I sign up?